EricGebhart/flickr-fetcher/README.md

 And maybe, we give just the image metadata to the server, and then it decides which images and sizes it wants based on that most recent list of images.
 Choices to keep in mind.
-Potentially the server just gives the response to front-end ui.
+Potentially the server is just going to give the response to front-end ui, unless it is the front-end UI.
 Future choices to think about.

 The ability to continously fetch and create various sized images in the background, even if it only does it once a day (ie. do we really want to replicate the flickr feed in it's entirety?)